semantalytics/awesome-semantic-web/README.md

 - [StaTIX](https://github.com/eXascaleInfolab/StaTIX) - Statistical Type Inference (both fully automatic and semi supervised) for RDF datasets.
 - [vss-ontology](https://github.com/klotzbenjamin/vss-ontology) - Design of the Vehicle Signal Ontology VSSo and example of use with SOSA/SSN and STEP.
 - [aurl](https://ctan.org/pkg/aurl) LaTeX package for hyperlinked URLs abbreviated with prefixes.
 The 1000 most common prefixes are predefined and more can be added.
+- [Graphameleon](https://github.com/Orange-OpenSource/graphameleon) - A Web extension that captures Web navigation traces and transforms them into a RDF graph for further exploration.